blade32232/blade32232web/docs/md/docs/flyfly/windowmenus.md

 1. #### Stimulus Parameters

    This area is where the user sets the values of all the parameters that determine what exactly the presented stimuli will look like.
-The parameters are organized in a grid, where each column represents a trial, and each row represents a different aspect of the stimulus (a parameter).
+The parameters are organised in a grid, where each column represents a trial, and each row represents a different aspect of the stimulus (a parameter).

    Trials are executed sequentially from left to right.
 The duration of each trial, and whether or not there are pauses between or around trials, are set by the common timing parameters (see below).